9M2PJU/9M2PJU-QSO-Map/README.md

 ### Privacy

-All the code for the QSO map runs locally in your browser, so your data file "uploads" don't leave your computer.
+All the code for the QSO map runs locally in your browser, so your log file "uploads" don't leave your computer.
 If you enter your QRZ.com username and password to use the lookup service, the credentials are sent to QRZ.com via HTTPS, which encrypts them in transit.
 The callsigns of your QSO partners are also sent.
 The POTA, SOTA etc. APIs may also be queried for the grid square of any references in your logs; this does not include your QSO partners' callsigns.

 The website itself does not use cookies, is not monetised, does not contain advertising, and does not receive or store any user data.
 It is open source and the code is released into the Public Domain.